anotherjesse/3monkey/README.md

 This might mean the "room" moves away from you...

+Oh, and the monkeys move around using simplex noise

 You can hold use your left select to move all the monkeys at the same time.

 I wanted to explore rotation - but that involved quaterions and I didn't have time yet.